 Treatment of an Adductor Longus Tendon Injury

 An adductor longus injury occurs when there is a simultaneous contraction of the oblique muscles and the adductor muscles.
-The adductor muscles are much stronger than the oblique muscles, so in this tug-of-war the oblique muscles usually tear first.
+The adductor muscles are much stronger than the oblique muscles, so in this tug-of-war, the oblique muscles usually tear first.
 Occasionally the adductor longus tendon is injured.
-The adductor longus has a poor blood supply.
-The tendon also has a very narrow attachment to the pubic bone.
+The adductor longus has an inadequate blood supply and a very narrow attachment to the pubic bone.
 Because of these factors, even a minor injury to the adductor longus tendon often will not heal, resulting in chronic pain.
-On physical examination there is pain at the origin of the adductor longus tendon that is aggravated by active adduction of the hip against resistance.
+On physical examination, there is pain at the origin of the adductor longus tendon that is aggravated by active adduction of the hip against resistance.
 Sometimes the pain resolves with a steroid injection.
 If injections fail, then surgery is very effective.
 The tendon is released off of the bone and then reattached.
 There is no loss of strength.
-Range of motion is often improved.
-The reconstruction can be done at the same time as repair of the oblique muscles.
+The range of motion is often improved.
+The adductor reconstruction can be done at the same time as the repair of the oblique muscles.

 The ilioinguinal nerve travels through the inguinal canal on the anterior aspect of the spermatic cord.
-When the oblique muscles are torn, the cord can prolapse through this defect.
-This can cause some scarring and entrapment of the ilioinguinal nerve.
-This entrapment can sometimes be identified on physical examination with a positive Tinel sign at the level of the external inguinal ring.
-A ilioinguinal nerve block can help establish the diagnosis.
+When there is a tear of the oblique muscles, the cord can prolapse through this defect, stretching the ilioinguinal nerve.
+The ilioinguinal nerve can become entrapment and painful.
+This entrapment can cause a positive Tinel’s sign at the level of the external inguinal ring.
+An ilioinguinal nerve block can help establish the diagnosis.

-During the repair of the oblique muscles, the ilioinguinal nerve can be evaluated.
+During the repair of the oblique muscles, the ilioinguinal nerve is evaluated.
 If necessary a release or a neurectomy can be performed.
-A neurectomy will result in some areas of numbness, especially on the inside of the thigh and the outside of the scrotum.
-Some of this numbness may be permanent.
+A neurectomy will result in some areas of numbness.
 Dr. Brown will discuss this with you in detail.

-When there is poor coordination between the contraction of the oblique muscles and the adductor muscles, then there is a strong shear stress across the symphysis pubis.
+When there is poor coordination between the contraction of the oblique muscles and the adductor muscles, then there are shear stresses across the symphysis pubis.
 If this joint shifts, then osteitis pubis can develop.